- Career & Technical Education

 Animal Science

-The Animal Science program of study focuses on the science, research, and business of animals and other living organisms.
-It teaches CTE learners how to apply biology and life science to real-world life processes of animals and wildlife, either in laboratories or in the field, which could include a veterinary office, a farm or ranch, or any outdoor area harboring animal life.
-Students may also research and analyze the growth and destruction of species and research or diagnose diseases and injuries of animals.
+The Animal Science program of study focuses on occupational and educational opportunities associated with the science, research,and business of animals and other living organisms.
+This program of study includes applying biology and life science to real-world life processes of animals and wildlife, either in laboratories or in the field, which could include a veterinary office, a farm or ranch, orany outdoor area containing animal life.
+Students will research and analyze the growth and destruction of species and research or diagnose diseases and injuries of animals.

 -